 The view from Seto Gumba

-Also known at White Gumba and Druk Amitabh Monastery, this peaceful Tibetan Buddhist monastery isn’t far from Swayambhunath in east Kathmandu.
-It was damaged quite badly in 2015 earthquake, but has been restored and is open to the public once again.
+Also known as White Gumba and Druk Amitabh Monastery, this peaceful Tibetan Buddhist monastery isn’t far from Swayambhunath in eastern Kathmandu.
+It was damaged quite badly in the 2015 earthquake, but has been restored and is open to the public once again.

 Tengboche Monastery